periperipatus/ecubioinformatics/mapping_transcript_quantification.md

 If you are working on species with a genome, you can also do splice aware mapping.
 Some commonly used splice-aware aligners are [STAR](https://github.com/alexdobin/STAR) and [HISAT2](http://daehwankimlab.github.io/hisat2/about/).
-Here we are going to use STAR (Spliced Transcripts Alignment to a Reference).
+Here we are going to use STAR (Spliced Transcripts Alignment to a Reference) to map our Manacus reads to the reference genome (Yes, I lied above, we have a genome assembly).
-We are going to map some RNAseq data from Pipra filicauda to the genome.

 Just like ```kallisto```, the ```STAR``` aligner needs to make a genome index so that it can efficiently access the genome.